loongarch64/fwupd/plugins/steelseries/README.md

 ### Wireless Mice

-The mouse switch button underneath must be set to 2.4G, and its 2.4GHz wireless USB adapter must be connected to host.
+The mouse switch button underneath must be set to 2.4G, and its 2.4G USB Wireless adapter must be connected to host.

 ## Vendor ID Security